PlagueVonKarma/rby-sprites-project/rg/README.md

 This is a repository of Red and Green's sprites.
-These are the first interpretations of the original 151 that were ever released.
+These are the first interpretations of the original 151 that were ever released, produced in the early 90's.

 As of now, my archive has the following;
 - The standard front and back sprites